-- 1. ACADEMICS students involved in extra-curricular activities are expected to maintain acceptable work habits in their classes.
+- 1. ACADEMICS Students involved in extra-curricular activities are expected to maintain acceptable work habits and maintain a minimum of 50% or higher in all their classes.
 Assignments and homework expectations are to be kept up to date.
-If it is determined, by the administration in consultation with teachers and parents, that extra-curricular participation is adversely affecting a student's performance in school, that student will be required to withdraw from the activity. - ATTENDANCE students are expected to maintain regular attendance at school in order to be eligible for extra-curricular events.
-Students absent from school are not eligible for any extra-curricular event (such as performances, practices or games) that day unless prior arrangements have been made with the administration.
-If a student misses a class due to a doctor or dentist appointment, a medical note indicating the appointment time is necessary. - 3.
-BEHAVIOR students are expected to follow the rules and expectations of the school whenever they are representing Hilltop High School.
-Failure to do so will result in the student being required to withdraw from the activity.
+Students are expected to conduct themselves according to the school policy at all times and should have zero office referrals to represent any school team or activity.
+If it is determined, by the administration in consultation with teachers and parents, that extra-curricular participation is adversely affecting a student's performance in school, that student will be required to withdraw from the activity. - 2.
+ATTENDANCE students are expected to maintain regular attendance at school in order to be eligible for extra-curricular events.
+Students absent from school are not eligible for any extra-curricular event (such as performances, practices, dances or games) that day unless prior arrangements have been made with the administration.
+If a student misses a class due to a doctor or dentist appointment, a medical note indicating the appointment time is necessary. - BEHAVIOUR students are expected to follow the rules and expectations of the school whenever they are representing Hilltop High School.
+Failure to do so will result in the student being required to withdraw from the activity